google/copybara/docs/reference.md

 <a id="metadata.verify_match" aria-hidden="true"></a>
 ## metadata.verify_match

 Verifies that a RegEx matches (or not matches) the change message.
-Does not, transform anything, but will stop the workflow if it fails.
+Does not transform anything, but will stop the workflow if it fails.

 `transformation metadata.verify_match(regex, verify_no_match=False)`